32 Moving Tips and Tricks the Pros Do That You Can Too

 5. Rent a moving truck instead of using the mover’s truck

+A hired mover with a moving truck costs significantly more than it would if you hired a mover and rented a truck separately.
 Rent a moving truck or reserve a moving container to use for the duration of your move.
 Then, hire moving labor to load and unload it.

 “By separating the transportation and the labor, you stay in complete control of your stuff, and it’s far more affordable than a full-service moving company,” says Glanz.
 “A full-service move normally costing $2,600 could be done for $800 using this approach.”

-6. Schedule time off of work
+6. Schedule time off from work

 With a full-time job, the weekend is the most convenient time to move.
 But if you cram a whole move into two days, Monday turns into a rude awakening.
 Give yourself an extra day or two to pack or unpack to avoid stress and fatigue.